-This is the first ever Holocaust exhibition to open in the Middle East
+This is the first ever Holocaust exhibition to open in the Arab world

 Grafy says that saying exists in Jewish culture and is said in Hebrew.

-"It means if every person did something good, they can bring light and hope to the world," she says.

-Note: Correction: An earlier version of this story included a headline that overstated the region for which this was the first Holocaust exhibition to be staged.
+"It means if every person did something good, they can bring light and hope to the world," she saysThis story has been amended to reflect the fact that it is the first Holocaust exhibition to be staged in the Arab world.